JNetoGH/JNetoGH/README.md

-- Hi, I’m João Mendes, a Software Engineering student
+- Hi, I’m João Mendes
 - I'm into games and apps development
 - My email is joaomendes15@gmail.com
-- My GitHub is @MendesGH

 <!---
 MendesGH/MendesGH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.